MurgrayDJ/Etch-a-Sketch/README.md

 # Etch-a-Sketch
-AN Odin project that simulates something between a sketchpad and an Etch-a-Sketch
+An Odin project that simulates something between a sketchpad and an Etch-a-Sketch